 It is believed that Guru Rinpoche, a famous Buddhist saint, flew to Paro on a tigress and meditated at Taktsang.
 The monastery is considered a national treasure of Bhutan.

-The hike to Taktsang would take us around 2 ½ hrs to reach a cafeteria, a point from where one can enjoy great view of the monastery.
+The hike to Taktsang would take us around 2 ½ hrs to reach a cafeteria, a point from where one can enjoy a great view of the monastery.
 Those interested can walk further 45 minutes uphill to get a closer view of the monastery.
-Walk down back to road.
+Walk down back to the road.
 The journey downward to the road would take us less 1 ½ hrs.
-Have lunch in Hotel.
-After lunch take a walk in Paro Bazar for shoping.
-Overnight at the Hotel in Paro.
+Have lunch in the Hotel.
+After lunch takes a walk in Paro Bazar for shopping.